../

 RB_INIT(&head);

-Initialization can also be done in one line:
+Initialization can also be completed in one line:

 RB_HEAD(double_tree, double_treenode) head = RB_INITIALIZER(&head);